 So our story continues….

-The area that gets us all incredibly excited is ‘what will be inside our store’ – lining the shelves and filling the baskets, which of the many suggested services will be on offer and which of our countless favourite cakes will be lovingly and locally baked, decorated and prepared for sale ready to be devoured with a refreshing cup of tea or aromatic coffee in our cafe?
+The area that gets us all incredibly excited is ‘what will be inside our store? – lining the shelves and filling the baskets.
+Which of the many suggested services will be on offer and which of our countless favourite cakes will be lovingly and locally baked, decorated and prepared for sale, ready to be devoured with a refreshing cup of tea or aromatic coffee in our café?

 To ensure we offer a great experience and meet the needs of those expressed locally; we have a team of people reviewing the outcomes of the village survey and aligning this with the research we are carrying out in terms of the offerings made by other village shops.

 The ultimate aim is to sell local produce alongside everyday items to cater for household day to day needs along with odd and all-important treat!
-Once the shop and cafe are established, we will encourage its organic growth, always testing the water and ensuring our offerings are with the best interests of the community at heart:
+Once the shop and café are established, we will encourage its organic growth, always testing the water and ensuring our offerings are with the best interests of the community at heart.

 Our current list includes: